Abhranil2021/CaptionCraft/README.md

 ## Results

-The model attained a validation loss of 1.72 after 5 epochs, and a ROUGE-L score of 0.32
+The model attained a validation loss of 1.72 after 5 epochs, and a ROUGE-L score of 0.28 on the validation split (20% of the original data)